Frequently Asked Questions

 - Are people with RA considered to be in the ‘vulnerable’ category referred to in the latest Government advice?

-Yes - but there is now further clarification that has been issued from the British Society for Rheumatology as of 23rd March which will help distinguish between those at increased risk, high risk and very high risk.
-It is more dependent on what medications some is on for their RA, how old they are and if they have any comorbidities.
-The following flow chart aims to clarify but everyone is different and their disease profiles will vary so NRAS cannot give a one-size fits all answer to this question.
+Yes - but there is now further clarification that has been issued from the British Society for Rheumatology as of 24th March which will help distinguish between those at increased risk, high risk and very high risk.
+It is more dependent on what medications someone is on for their RA, how old they are and if they have any comorbidities (other health conditions).
+The chart below issued by the British Society for Rheumatology aims to clarify and aid in deciding what level of risk someone with RA may be at.
+Everyone is different and their disease profiles will vary so there is no one-size fits all answer to this question.
+Your own rheumatology department will be assessing their patients and it will be your own rheumatology department who will have already or be planning to send out ‘shielding’ letters.

 - Are people on biologic/biosimilars/ advanced therapies at higher risk than those on conventional DMARDs?